AFractalThought/email_prioritization/writeup.md

   - **Performance:** computes confusion matrix + PR curve / macro PR-AUC on a fixed split
   - **Dataframe:** displays a preview of the dataset

----

-## Notes on real-world performance
+## Notes on real-world performance and model building
 The model performs well on this simulated dataset, but performance will drop on real email traffic due to:
 - broader vocabulary and writing styles
 - adversarial spam behavior
 - distribution shifts (new templates, new senders, different user contexts)

 A production-grade version would require:
-- real email logs (with privacy safeguards)
+- real emails
 - better calibration + thresholding policies
 - continuous evaluation / monitoring
 - richer features including sender domain reputation and message metadata
+- trying multiple models, and policies, hyperparameter tuning